Road–rail vehicle: History

-An early promoter of the road-rail system was Brigadier General Robert Stronach, part of a company called Roadrails Ltd formed around 1920.
-Roadrails Ltd held a number of patents regarding vehicles that could run on the road or on rail.
-The idea was that rails offered less rolling resistance while roads offered greater tractive effort, and the combination would allow either greater loads to be hauled, or loads to be hauled on steeper gradients thereby reducing a major cost of building a railway.
-In 1922 Stronach patented a road-rail tractor which could be driven on the road, or have a front set of rail wheels jacked down to allow it to haul a load on rails - guided by the rails but driven by the rear road wheels.
-A road-rail tractor of this type resembling a normal road truck was part of the 1924 British Empire Exhibition at Wembley where it hauled coaches around the exhbition area.
+An early promoter of the road-rail system was Brigadier General Robert Stronach, who part of a company called Roadrails Ltd, which was formed around 1920.
+Roadrails Ltd held a number of patents regarding vehicles that could run on roads or rails.
+The idea was that rails offered less rolling resistance, and roads offered greater tractive effort, and the combination would allow either greater loads to be hauled and loads to be hauled on steeper gradients, which would reduce a major cost of building a railway.
+In 1922, Stronach patented a road-rail tractor, which could be driven on the road or have a front set of rail wheels jacked down to allow it to haul a load on rails by being guided by the rails but driven by the rear road wheels.
+Such a road-rail tractor, resembling a normal road truck, was part of the 1924 British Empire Exhibition at Wembley, where it hauled coaches around the exhibition area.

 One problem with the road-rail tractor was reversing while on the rails, but the ability to raise the bogie and swap to road mode allowed it to run round the train.
-At their 1923 annual general meeting they said their new method for converting from road to rail now only took 2 minutes.
-They were "completing designs for a caterpillar type" and of another type for tram service.
+The 1923 annual general meeting, the new method for converting from road to rail was stated to now take only 2 minutes.
+The company was "completing designs for a caterpillar type" and of another type for tram service.

-Unfortunately Roadrails Ltd later focussed on locomotives that were rail-only but used road wheel for traction either side of the track, and moved away from the style of vehicle shown at the Exhibition with its usefulness in factory yards, dockyards, etc where it could function on road or rail.
+Unfortunately, Roadrails Ltd later focussed on locomotives that were rail-only but used road wheel for traction either side of the track, and moved away from the style of vehicle shown at the Exhibition with its usefulness in factory yards, dockyards, etc where it could function on road or rail.
 A 'Road-rail' branch was built in South Africa, and this used two road-rail locomotives, both converted from steam traction engines.
-One could be used on road or rail but the other used a Dutton patent (see South African Dutton road-rail tractors), whereby a rail vehicle used road wheel traction. i.e. it required both road and rail to function.
-In the end the experiment was unsuccessful and the branch reverted to normal steam engines by about 1927, and Roadrails Ltd was closed down around the same time.
+One could be used on road or rail, but the other used a Dutton patent (see South African Dutton road-rail tractors) whereby a rail vehicle used road wheel traction, which thus required both road and rail to function.
+In the end, the experiment was unsuccessful, the branch had reverted to normal steam engines by about 1927, and Roadrails Ltd was closed down around the same time.